 According to Marissa Mayer, telecommuting kills the “communication and collaboration” required for innovation to flourish.
 That may very well be true for careers that require team-work; however, for solitary positions, face-to-face meetings may actually stifle the flow of creativity and efficiency.

-At the same time, there are some very real concerns related to the accountability and productivity issues inherent in a work-at-home environment.
+At the same time, there are some genuine concerns related to the accountability and productivity issues inherent in a work-at-home environment.

-So the question becomes: How can you navigate these issues while making sure your telecommuting is a win-win working situation for all involved?
+So the question becomes: How can you navigate these issues while making sure your telecommuting is a win-win work situation for all involved?

 Consider the following: